-Conceptually, one can think of this approach as purging the observed Georgian per capita GDP trajectory from contamination effects by removing parametrically estimated contamination effects in the post-independence period, as shown in figure 9a.
-Figure 9b indicates that the Georgian growth dip is partially driven by economic effects of independence in other recently formed states.
-In the long run, however, spillover effects peter out and converging evidence points towards a 55% (pure) independence cost.
+Conceptually, one can think of this approach as purging the observed triple-difference Armenian per capita GDP trajectory from contamination effects by removing parametrically estimated contamination effects in the post-independence period, as shown in figure 9a.
+Figure 9b once again indicates that the poor Armenian growth performance in the post-independence period may be partially driven by economic effects of independence in other recently formed states.
+Nevertheless, converging evidence suggests that the Armenian independence declaration would have resulted in a decennial per capita GDP dip even in the absence of further Soviet disintegration.

-Figure 9: The pure economic effect of independence in Georgia
+Figure 9: The pure economic effect of independence in Armenia